Legal affairs of the Tate brothers: United Kingdom

-In May 2024 the three women involved in the investigation with Hertfordshire Constabulary, along with a fourth British woman, brought a civil case against Andrew in the High Court to sue for "injuries they suffered".
+In May 2024 the three women involved in the investigation with Hertfordshire Constabulary, along with a fourth British woman, brought a civil case against Andrew in the High Court to sue for "injuries they suffered."
 Papers were served at his home in Romania.
 According to the women, the court granted them anonymity to protect them from harassment and abuse.

-In July 2024 Devon and Cornwall Police began civil proceedings against Andrew, Tristan, and a woman referred to only as "J".
-The three are accused of paying no tax in any country for their online businesses, including Hustlers' University and War Room, amounting to £21 million in revenue between 2014 and 2022.
+In July 2024 Devon and Cornwall Police began civil proceedings against Andrew, Tristan, and a woman referred to only as "J." The three are accused of paying no tax in any country for their online businesses, including Hustlers' University and War Room, amounting to £21 million in revenue between 2014 and 2022.
 The force is attempting to recover £2.8 million from several frozen bank accounts.
 In December 2024 Westminster Magistrates' Court ruled in favour of Devon and Cornwall Police, allowing them to seize around £2.5 million worth of unpaid taxes from the Tate brothers' online businesses.
-The chief magistrate said that the brothers' financial setup was a "straightforward cheat of the revenue" disguised as a "complex financial matrix".
+The chief magistrate said that the brothers' financial setup was a "straightforward cheat of the revenue" disguised as a "complex financial matrix."

+Complaint related to 2026 trip to Russia

+In August 2026, Conservative MP Alicia Kearns referred Andrew and Tristan Tate to Counter Terrorism Policing and wrote to the Home Office regarding their June 2026 visit to Russia.
+Kearns cited a video in which the brothers participated in military-style training activities and argued there were grounds to examine whether they were required to register under the Foreign Influence Registration Scheme.
+A representative for the Tates stated that the visit was private and personal, denied any direction, payment or support from the Russian state, and described the referral as lacking evidential foundation.
+No charges have been announced.